 There is no particular reason why a person would freeze over social engagement or fight or flight before social engagement.
 The Vagus operates in milliseconds and the brain lapses behind these hardwired responses.
 In other words, the thinking brain is not working.

-The important fact here is that these responses are hardwired, cannot be helped, and designed for our protection.
-Therefore, blaming oneself for freezing in a particularly threatening situation is like saying you should not have yelped when boiling hot water poured on to your hand.
+The important fact here is that these responses are hardwired, cannot be helped, and are designed for our protection.
+Therefore, blaming oneself for freezing in a particularly threatening situation is like saying you should not have yelped when boiling hot water poured onto your hand.